Verifiable Error Bounds for Physics-Informed Neural Network Solutions of Lyapunov and Hamilton-Jacobi-Bellman Equations: Introduction

 Answering this question is particularly important in control applications.
 For instance, when computing Lyapunov functions, one must ensure that the approximation provides a valid stability certificate.
 Similarly, for HJB equations, one would like guarantees on the optimal value function and on the performance of the feedback law induced by the approximation.
 In most existing PINN-based approaches, however, the residual error is used only as a training objective, and there is generally no rigorous relationship between the residual magnitude and the error in the computed solution.

 The main goal of this paper is to establish such a relationship for stationary Lyapunov and HJB equations.
 Given an approximate solution, possibly produced by a PINN, we derive residual conditions under which the true solution error can be rigorously bounded.
-For both the Lyapunov and HJB PDEs, we propose a remarkably simple relative residual bound with respect to the stage cost and show that it yields clean relative error bounds with respect to the true solution, as well as easily computable \emph{a posteriori} bounds in terms of the approximate solution.
+For both the Lyapunov and HJB PDEs, we propose a remarkably simple relative pointwise residual bound with respect to the stage cost and show that, when verified over the entire domain of interest, it yields clean relative error bounds with respect to the true solution, as well as easily computable \emph{a posteriori} bounds in terms of the approximate solution on the same domain.

-More specifically, the main contributions of this paper are: \begin{enumerate} \item Certified error bounds for Lyapunov PDE solutions derived from relative residual bounds. \item Certified upper and lower bounds for HJB value functions, which also yield rigorous guarantees on the optimality gap of the induced feedback policy. \item One-sided residual conditions that directly certify Lyapunov or control Lyapunov functions. \item Practically verifiable sufficient conditions for residual bounds based on local Hessian estimates. \end{enumerate}
+More specifically, the main contributions of this paper are: \begin{enumerate} \item Certified error bounds for Lyapunov PDE solutions derived from pointwise relative residual bounds. \item Certified upper and lower bounds for HJB value functions, which also yield rigorous guarantees on the optimality gap of the induced feedback policy. \item One-sided pointwise residual conditions that directly certify Lyapunov or control Lyapunov functions. \item Practically verifiable sufficient conditions for pointwise residual bounds based on local Hessian estimates. \end{enumerate}

 Although motivated by PINN-based approximations, the analysis in this paper is not tied to a particular training method or network architecture.
 The results apply to any approximate solution satisfying the stated residual conditions.
 To the best of our knowledge, this is the first work to derive formally verifiable solution error bounds for neural approximations of Lyapunov and HJB equations.